 Moreover, if you think that dry wood chips will create a sudden temperature rise, then you are wrong because it is not so.
 The electric smoker will manage itself to the balanced temperature soon, which surely will not affect your food.

 Next, you must add water to the water pan.
-The water during the smoking process leaves moistures which get added to the food, and it gets soft.
+The water during the smoking process leaves moistures which get added to the food resultantly it gets soft.
 When meat leaves juice during the long smoking sessions, it gets hard and gets difficult to chew.
-The addition of moisture softens the food.
+The addition of moisture softens the food which is a plus point!

 Check the Smoke